Composition operator: Applications

 In mathematics, composition operators commonly occur in the study of shift operators, for example, in the Beurling–Lax theorem and the Wold decomposition.
 Shift operators can be studied as one-dimensional spin lattices.
 Composition operators appear in the theory of Aleksandrov–Clark measures.

 The eigenvalue equation of the composition operator is Schröder's equation, and the principal eigenfunction $f(x)$ is often called Schröder's function or Koenigs function.

-Composition operator has been used in data-driven techniques for dynamical systems by the use of dynamic mode decomposition algorithms, which approximate the modes and eigenvalues of the composition operator.
+The composition operator has been used in data-driven techniques for dynamical systems in the context of dynamic mode decomposition algorithms, which approximate the modes and eigenvalues of the composition operator.